chrisgaby/AcademicWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-John Christian Gaby is a researcher of microbial ecology at The Norwegian University of Life Sciences (NMBU) in Ås, Norway where he is integrated within the Bioinformatics and Applied Statistics group.
+John Christian Gaby is a Microbiologist with the Genomics and Bioinformatics Research Unit of the United States Department of Agriculture.
 His research interests include microbial ecology, biological nitrogen fixation, metagenomics, and bioinformatics.
-He contributes to projects on anaerobic digestion and biogas production, intestinal microbiomes, and soil microbial ecology.
+He currently works on the development of machine learning models to predict prokaryotic phenotype from genome sequence data.